 - Master of Arts in International Peacebuilding, which builds on our one-of-a-kind International Peacemaking Program and allows scholarship recipients to complete this full-time, cohort-based, professional MA in 12 months.

-These new degrees have been accredited by The Association of Theological Schools in the United States and Canada and are pending review by The New England Commission on Higher Education.
+These new degrees have been accredited by The Association of Theological Schools in the United States and Canada and the New England Commission on Higher Education.

 We welcome applications to these new programs for Fall 2021.
 Please visit the links above or in the left-hand menu for more details on applying for these degrees, or contact our Admissions Office at firstname.lastname@example.org or 860-509-9549.